orlandocaraballo/sei/outlines/07-intro-to-programming/07-intro-to-programming.md

 person.firstName // Orlando
 person["lastName"] // Caraballo
 person.favoriteMovies[1] // The Matrix
+person.age // 34

 person["age"] = 24 // age is reset to 24
-person["ethnicity"] = "dominican" // adds a new key 'ethnicity' with value 'dominican'
+person["ethnicity"] = "Dominican" // adds a new key 'ethnicity' with value 'Dominican'
 ```
----

 #### Exercise